Synergy Between Quantum Circuits and Tensor Networks: Short-cutting the Race to Practical Quantum Advantage: Implementation Details of the MPS and PQCs

 In the case of the MPS initialized PQCs, the decomposed MPS tensors map to a U$(4)$ rotation, which includes a global phase $e^{-i\phi}$ with $\phi\in[0, 2\pi]$.
 The U$(4)$ were then decomposed into a trainable \sufour rotation with a fixed global phase via the KAK-decomposition:

-The \sufour gates in the MPS initialized simulations that were not part of the linear layers, i.e., the additional gates that were used to extend the PQC layer to an all-to-all topology, were initialized by sampling a normal distribution $\mathcal{N}$ with zero mean $\mu=0$ and a small standard deviation $\sigma=0.01$.
+The \sufour gates in the MPS initialized simulations that were not part of the linear layers, i.e., the additional gates that were used to extend the PQC layer to an all-to-all topology, were initialized by sampling the parameters from a normal distribution $\mathcal{N}$ with zero mean $\mu=0$ and a small standard deviation $\sigma=0.01$.
 This was also done for all gates in the near-identity initializations in Fig.~\ref{fig:training_results}.
-The only exceptions were the additional gates in the VQE simulation where $\sigma=0$ was chosen, because of the sensitivity of the energy loss in Eq.~\eqref{eq:vqe_energy} at these small scales.
+The only exceptions were the additional gates in the VQE simulation in Fig.~\ref{fig:training_results} and the large-scale gradient simulations in Fig.~\ref{fig:bas_gradient_scaling}, where $\sigma=0$ was chosen.
+The former was done because of the sensitivity of the energy loss in Eq.~\eqref{eq:vqe_energy} at these small scales, whereas the latter was for computational feasibility of the gradient calculation.